 Our ancestors spent much of their time on farms and nature, so it makes sense there is a part of us that wants to live off the grid.
 Although fun, many modern cities are overly populated, exhausting, and simply overbearing.
 And sadly, many people who would like to leave and begin a homestead are tied to their jobs and social circle, making it hard for them to leave cities.
 Still, if it’s a chance you choose to pursue, it can be immensely rewarding.
 To help you make the right choice, we compiled a list of the pros and cons of living off-the-grid.

-Previously, we created a checklist for homesteaders looking to go off-grid, but in this article, we will cover the advantages and disadvantages of living off-grid.
+Previously, we created a checklist for homesteaders looking to go off-grid, and the 6 worst states for homesteaders but in this article, we will cover the advantages and disadvantages of living off-grid.
 Now, let’s begin by going over ‘what is living off the grid?’

 What is Living Off-the-Grid?